West Sulawesi University

-West Sulawesi University (Indonesian: Universitas Sulawesi Barat, abbreviated as UNSULBAR) is a public university based in Majene, West Sulawesi.
+West Sulawesi University (Indonesian: Universitas Sulawesi Barat, abbreviated as UNSULBAR) is a public university based in Majene, West Sulawesi, Indonesia.

 History

 UNSULBAR was one of the first universities created after the West Sulawesi province was created in 2004, though the university itself was founded in 2007.
 UNSULBAR was originally a private university, though by 2013 it became a public university.

-Logo and philosophy

-UNSULBAR’s logo consists of several elements, each with its own meaning: